Beginning Again: How to Start Over After a Divorce

 For instance, you may benefit from attending a divorce support group to help you move toward healing.
 In support groups, you can connect with others who are facing similar challenges and learn new strategies for coping.

 How therapy can help move on with your life after divorce

 In therapy sessions, you can process your emotions without judgment, learn to reframe negative thinking patterns, and receive professional guidance as you set goals and work toward self-improvement.

 While therapy can be useful when you’re starting over after a divorce, some people may be hesitant to schedule this sort of service.
 Finding time for appointments can add another layer of stress.
 And you may have reservations about opening up to a stranger during this difficult time.

-If you feel you would benefit from working with a therapist, online therapy may be a suitable option for you as you do the work of healing after divorce.
+If you feel you would benefit from working with a therapist, online therapy, including talk therapy, may be a suitable option for you as you do the work of healing after divorce.